BurnOutTrader/fund-forge/README.md

 Please do not launch your data server on a public address, despite using Tls it is currently suitable for private local host only.
 I am not a professional software developer and many security concerns have not yet been finalised, the tls keys are a part of the public repo, so they are not a reliable security measure.

-If you manage to begin live trading before me, then you will need to test properly, there will be bugs.

 ## Incomplete: current state
 - Daily, Weekly or Monthly resolution subscriptions will have custom consolidators based upon symbol market hours, this is because data vendors have an inconsistent definition of daily bars.
   I will build custom consolidators for these types of resolutions in the future.
-- Renko consolidator is available but not implemented and will panic.
-- Currently building a Rithmic API as the first live trading and back testing api.
 - I have an Oanda Api client I will reimplement into fund-forge soon.
 - Only TEST variant API is working, which is just a hard coded simulated api.
 - Docker builds have not been tested recently and probably will not work without some minor code adjustments to the docker files.